Hedgehog fungus: benefits, dosage, contraindications

 EFSA approval.

-Preliminary clinical research on patients over 50 years old with mild Alzheimer's disease suggests that daily intake of 1 g of Lion's Mane mushroom mycelium (standardized to contain 5 mg of erinacine A per gram) for 49 weeks may improve performance in daily activities compared to a placebo.
-Moreover, it also improves scores on the Mini-Mental State Examination compared to baseline values.
+Preliminary clinical research on patients over 50 years old with mild Alzheimer's disease suggests that daily intake of 1 g of Hericium erinaceus mushroom mycelium (standardized to contain 5 mg of erinacrine A per gram) for 49 weeks may improve performance in activities of daily living compared with placebo.
+In addition, it also improves Mini-Mental State Examination scores compared with baseline values.
 However, the validity of these results is limited by the absence of a control group.

 Posologie

-A clinical trial in middle-aged to elderly adults shows that consuming 3.2 g per day for 12 weeks does not produce significant cognitive function improvements compared to a placebo.
-Similarly, additional research in young adults indicates that 10 g daily for 4 weeks does not enhance cognitive markers during exercise-induced fatigue compared to a placebo.
-However, a study in Japanese patients aged 50 to 80 years with mild cognitive impairment shows improvement in cognitive functions after taking 1 g of Lion's Mane powder three times daily for 16 weeks, although cognitive functions regress four weeks after stopping the treatment.
-In conclusion, Lion's Mane benefits older adults more than healthy young subjects.
+A clinical trial in middle-aged to older adults shows that a daily intake of 3.2 g for 12 weeks does not produce a notable improvement in cognitive function compared with placebo.
+Similarly, further research in young adults indicates that 10 g daily for 4 weeks does not improve cognitive markers during a period of exercise-induced fatigue compared with placebo.
+However, a study in Japanese patients aged 50 to 80 with mild cognitive impairment shows an improvement in cognitive function after taking 1 g of Lion's Mane powder three times a day for 16 weeks, although cognitive function regresses four weeks after stopping treatment.
+In conclusion, Lion's Mane benefits older people more than healthy young subjects.

 Posologie